Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Software

 \section{Software}

-The most relevant software package to date for hybrid projection method is called IRTools \cite{IRtools}.
-This toolbox provides implementations of a range of iterative solvers, including many of the hybrid projection methods discussed in this paper.
-Various examples (including image deblurring and tomography reconstruction) are also included as test problems.
-For specific details, we point the reader to the software package and documentation.
-However, we point out a few important design objectives and considerations for the implementation of hybrid projection methods for inverse problems: \begin{itemize} \item The implementation should work for the common scenario where the coefficient matrix is only available as a (sparse) matrix, a function handle, or an object.
+The most recent and increasingly popular software package for hybrid projection methods is called \textsc{IR Tools} \cite{IRtools}, and it runs in MATLAB.
+This toolbox provides implementations of a range of iterative solvers, including many of the hybrid projection methods discussed in this paper and extending the GKB-based hybrid solver originally implemented in \cite{NaPaPe04}.
+Various examples (including image deblurring and tomography reconstruction) are also provided as test problems.
+For specific details, we point the reader to the \textsc{IR Tools} software package and documentation.
+However, we point out a few important design objectives and considerations for the implementation of hybrid projection methods for inverse problems: \begin{itemize} \item The implementation should work for the common scenarios where the coefficient matrix is only available as a (sparse) matrix, a function handle, or an object.
 Matrix-vector multiplications with the coefficient matrix represent a core component (and oftentimes the computational bottleneck) of iterative projection methods.
 High performance or distributed computing tools can be used to accelerate the task of matrix-vector multiplication.
 For example, hybrid projection methods were used with message passing tools for cryo-EM reconstruction \cite{ChStYa09} and were included in a high-performance java library in \cite{wendykier2010parallel}. \item The software should enable automatic regularization parameter selection and automatic stopping criteria, but at the same time provide functionality for users to change algorithm parameters in an options structure. \item Compared to standard iterative methods, one of the main disadvantages of hybrid methods is the need to store the basis vectors for solution computation.
 Thus, it is often assumed that solutions can be captured in relatively few iterations or that appropriate preconditioning can be used.
 Thus, it is desirable that implementations of hybrid projection methods can incorporate preconditioning techniques or exploit recycling techniques.
 Another potential issue is the computational costs associated with reorthogonalization \cite{barlow2013reorthogonalization,BjGrDo94}. \item The return structure should provide relevant information (e.g., for subsequent UQ or prediction). \end{itemize}